Fulvous parrotbill

-The fulvous parrotbill (Suthora fulvifrons) is a species of parrotbill in the family Paradoxornithidae.
+The fulvous parrotbill (Suthora fulvifrons) is a species of bird in the family Paradoxornithidae.
 The species is also known as the fulvous-fronted parrotbill, the fulvous-fronted suthora, and the fulvous-fronted crowtit.
 The species, along with several others from the genus Suthora, is sometimes placed in the genus Paradoxornis.
 The species has four subspecies; the nominate subspecies from central Nepal, Bhutan and north-east India; P. f. chayulensis from north India and south China; P. f. albifacies from north Burma and nearby south China, and P. f. cyanophrys from central China.

 Distribution and habitat

 The fulvous parrotbill is a bamboo specialist, exclusively living on dense stands of bamboo in or near forests.
 It lives in montane stands, ranging from 2440–3660 m, most commonly above 2700 m but sometimes down to 1700 m.
 The species is not thought to be migratory.